Withypool

-Withypool (formerly Widepolle, Widipol, Withypoole) is a small village in Somerset, England, near the centre of Exmoor National Park and close to the border with Devon.
+Withypool (formerly Widepolle, Widipol, Withypoole) is a small village and former civil parish, now in the parish of Withypool and Hawkridge, in the Somerset district, in the ceremonial county of Somerset, England, near the centre of Exmoor National Park and close to the border with Devon.
 The word Withy means "willow".
-The civil parish, known as Withypool and Hawkridge, covers 3097 ha, includes the village of Hawkridge and has a population around 201.
+The parish of Withypool and Hawkridge, covers 3097 ha, includes the village of Hawkridge and has a population around 201.

 Withypool is in the Barle Valley on the River Barle.
 The village lies on the route of the Two Moors Way and the Celtic Way Exmoor Option.

 To the southwest of the village lie Withypool Common and Withypool Hill.

 History

 The area around Withypool has been inhabited since the Bronze Age and the Withypool Stone Circle can still be seen on top of Withypool Hill.
 The Brightworthy barrows lie on the Common; of three original, two survive.

 Withypool is mentioned in the Domesday Book as being tended by three foresters: Dodo, Almer and Godric.
 The parishes of Hawkridge and Withypool were part of the Williton and Freemanners Hundred.

 In the 14th century, Geoffrey Chaucer was in charge of the village in his duties as forester of North Petherton.

 The red sandstone Withypool Bridge (or New Bridge) carries a small road over the River Barle.
 It was built in the 19th century and is a Grade II* listed building.